simple-registry/simple-registry/doc/explanation/storage-backends.md

-Reads and writes are lock-free everywhere: registry metadata is write-once and ordered (see Write Coordination below), blob reclamation is fenced by the `v2/gc/` marker protocol, and the job queue serialises workers with leased claim keys created atomically (see Write Coordination).
+Reads and writes are lock-free everywhere: registry metadata is write-once and ordered (see Write Coordination below), blob reclamation is fenced by the `v2/gc/` marker protocol, and the job queue serialises workers with leased claim keys created atomically (`create_if_absent`).

+The `lock_strategy` blocks below remain a compatibility surface: their keys are accepted and validated, and an explicit strategy is still probed at startup, but no data path takes a lock on current write paths.
+The surface is slated for removal.

 ### In-Memory Locking

-- Default for filesystem metadata stores and for S3 providers without conditional-operation support
+- Accepted as the implicit default for filesystem metadata stores and for S3 providers without conditional-operation support
-- Only safe for single-instance deployments
-- No coordination between replicas
+- No effect on current write paths

 ### Redis Locking

-Suitable for multi-replica with any storage backend:
+Accepted with any metadata store backend:

 ```toml
 [metadata_store.fs.lock_strategy.redis]